isakro/thesis/docs/02-background.md

 }

 \caption{Relative sea-level change in the study area in south-eastern Norway (see Figures 1.1 and 2.3 for an overview of its location).
 A) Shoreline displacement curves for Horten, Porsgrunn, Tvedestrand and Arendal.
 B) Location of the isobases corresponding to the displacement curves.
-The isobases represent contours along which the relative sea-level change has followed the same trajectory.}(\#fig:study-rsl)
+The isobases represent contours along which the relative sea-level change has followed the same trajectory (see also Roalkvam 2023a, 2023b).}(\#fig:study-rsl)
 \end{figure}

 ### Flora